 The nursery offers part time education for 26 children in separate morning and afternoon sessions.
 The majority of children will attend nursery for 3 terms before starting school.
 The nursery is housed in purpose built accommodation and the learning environment is maintained to a very high standard.
 The nursery staff team include:

-- Mrs Brant and Miss Biver - Nursery teachers
+- Miss Nazir - Nursery teachers

-- Mrs Hartley - Nursery Nurse
+- Mrs Barlow - Nursery Nurse

 It is important that all children attend every day, unless they are unwell.
 Poor attendance has a detrimental effect on children's education, particularly at this early stage in their development.
 Parents should ring school if their child will not be attending that day.

 Milk and Snacks

 Nursery children are entitled to a free carton of milk every day.
 They also prepare a snack in our café and take part in regular cooking and baking activities.